 This is a project-oriented course on Game Design and Game Programming.
 Students from a variety of disciplines work together in small teams on game projects.
 Students will design, implement and test games with interactivity, animation, sound, constraints, and networking capabilities.
 They will develop a range of entertainment ideas on various digital platforms, playtest their game ideas, and produce finished pieces.
 Prereq: GDES 302 & 340

-Dr. Windy Wang, Program Coordinator
+Dr. Carol Eckert, Program Coordinator

 16 Mt.
 Pelia Road, 264 Fine Arts Building